gndean/bmx-start-gate/README.md

 ### Audio amplifer and speaker

 The audio amplifer takes the output from one of the Arduino pins and amplifies it to drive a speaker, using the 12V rail of the power supply.
 The amplifier is based on a [TDA2003L-TB5-T](https://www.profusionplc.com/parts/tda2003l-tb5-t) Single Channel amplifier IC and reference circuit.

+### SD card

+The micro SD card holds the audio files used for the speaking the measured time.
+Copy all the files within the sdcard/ folder to a FAT formatted micro SD card.

 # Electrics within the ramp